Skip to main content

 Loyalty technology has changed more in the past three years than in the previous decade.
 What was once a relatively straightforward infrastructure challenge (tracking points, triggering rewards, sending emails) has become a genuinely complex capability decision that touches data strategy, customer experience, and commercial architecture.

-For CMOs and Marketing Directors evaluating their loyalty programme infrastructure, the landscape in 2025 looks very different from what many brands built their current programmes on.
+For CMOs and Marketing Directors evaluating their loyalty program infrastructure, the landscape in 2026 looks very different from what many brands built their current programs on.
 New platform categories have emerged.
 Established vendors have rebuilt their core products around AI and real-time data processing.
-And the definition of what loyalty technology should be able to do has been reset by rising member expectations and increasingly sophisticated competitive programmes.
+And the definition of what loyalty technology should be able to do has been reset by rising member expectations and increasingly sophisticated competitive programs.

 Until recently, the loyalty technology market was dominated by a relatively small number of established enterprise platforms, supplemented by mid-market point solutions for specific verticals.
 Choosing a loyalty platform largely meant choosing between a shortlist of known vendors and negotiating a five-year contract.